pcfreak30/skyd/modules/transactionpool/README.md

 `map[types.TransactionID]map[modules.NetAddress]struct{}`

-When choosing to broadcast a transaction set to a peer, we will check what transactions of that set we have already sent to that peer
+When choosing to broadcast a transaction set to a peer, we will check what transactions of that set we have already sent to that peer, and exclude any transactions that the peer already knows about, sending them only the new information.

 There's a special case for inserting transactions that are added to the pool from reverted blocks.
 If a block is reverted, we assume that all of our peers